Bigbird, Edinburgh 1989

 Wisdom & Killer Hip Hop

-Edinburgh had it’s laughs, the money had rolled in & we really enjoyed working with the team we rocked – Albert, Louie, Arthur, Mickey, Abdul, Greg, Barbara, Peter, George & everyone else involved, but we simply couldn’t guarantee their safety anymore.
+Edinburgh had it’s laughs, the money had rolled in & we really enjoyed working with the team we rocked – Albert, Louie, Arthur, Mickey, Abdul, Rowan, Greg, Barbara, Peter, George & everyone else involved, but we simply couldn’t guarantee their safety anymore.
 What a crew we were though..!

 Near death, from lack of risk awareness, is a remarkably quickly understood lesson.
 That lasting lesson, not the money, was the real benefit of working in that mad place, at that particularly insane time.